 The Fund operates in the financial service industry and is subject to legal proceedings in the normal course of business.
-As at the reporting date, there were no potential or threatened legal proceedings, for or against the Fund.

 There are no contingencies associated with the Fund's compliance or lack of compliance with regulations.

 17.2.
-Capital commitments
+Capital Commitments